 Our process of matchmaking, cross-border exchange, continuous support and helping incubators/accelerators understand operating models across both regions is designed to foster deep and long-term interactions between both regions.

 The four networking events due to take place over the next two years will provide the opportunity for selected incubators/accelerators from the network created by this initiative to deepen their cooperation.
 Each event will run over approximately two days.
 The format of each event may vary but will include a combination of workshops, incubator/accelerator site visits, mentoring sessions, and startup pitches.

 Our network was successfully launched in Bangalore, India, on 9 October 2018, when 21 incubators from India and all over Europe were gathered to explore opportunities for collaboration.
 Over the next months, the incubators/accelerators will work on formalizing their partnerships and set up joint programs and exchanges.

 This presents an opportunity for 2 EU Start-ups to showcase and demo technologies @ the Global Tech Experience Centre (GTEC).
 Apply before the 30th of November 2018 to avail India market access and tech commercialization/ deployment mentorship services for 6 months (No charge).Learn more about this opportunity here

 If you would like to receive updates on this initiative and reminders of relevant events in Europe and India, please register using our

 8 - 9 October 2018

-On 8 and 9 October, 20 carefully selected European and Indian incubators and accelerators will come together in Bangalore, India, to explore opportunities for cooperation on common challenges in the areas of agritech & biotech, health & medtech, cleantech & energy, among others.
-The event will also be attended by high-level public officials from the EU and India.
+On 8 and 9 October, 20 carefully selected European and Indian incubators and accelerators came together in Bangalore, India, to explore opportunities for cooperation on common challenges in the areas of agritech & biotech, health & medtech, cleantech & energy, among others.
+The event also attended high-level public officials from the EU and India.